 I can’t help myself — every time I go to someone else’s event, I find myself thinking about what I would change.
 How could I make it flow better, what technology would work better, how might the speaker be more impactful, how else could I convey the message?
 No detail is too small.
 I bring that same critical eye to Castle’s events team… well before an event begins.
 While I start working with my clients at a high level — the 50,000-foot view — to determine program or event goals and content, I can also get my hands dirty.
 Really dirty.
 I’ve been under the streets of NYC supervising cable workers to ensure the technology worked at an event; in hotel kitchens supervising plating of food; up all night redirecting transportation plans because of a weather emergency.
 I always have a Plan B. [Read more]

-I have often said that I am willing to go to the ends of the earth for our clients… literally!
-I have produced events all over the world — from Barcelona to Hawaii, Key West to San Francisco, Cape Cod to the Caribbean.
+I have often said that I am willing to go to the ends of the earth for our clients…literally!
+I have produced events all over the world — from Barcelona to Australia, Key West to San Francisco and Cape Cod to the Caribbean.
 I lead a super creative team of event professionals armed with the task of helping our clients launch new products, plan unique incentive programs, manage large user group conferences and create special events that make an impact.

-While my career was founded in consumer PR, working with brand names in CPG, housewares and hospitality, I broadened my horizons at Castle, working with startup and corporate clients in professional and financial services, consumer tech, nonprofit and real estate — to name a few.
-After 10 years with Castle, I’m amazed at how much the world of marketing has evolved.
-With the ever-growing field of social media channels and digital tools available, it’s an exciting time.
+While my career was founded in consumer PR, working with brand names in CPG, housewares and hospitality, I broadened my horizons at Castle, working with startup and corporate clients in professional and financial services, consumer tech, nonprofit and healthcare — to name a few.
+As I’ve expanded my industry experience, I’ve also developed a passion for social media and SEO, essential elements to our client work.

 It’s been said that I’m the calm in the eye of the storm.
 My approach is to weather the storm by having all the necessary “supplies” at the ready.
 I excel at staying calm in the fray, while keeping my sense of humor… I’m a great listener.
 I focus on what is being said — and unsaid.
 I decipher where things stand at any given moment and then design a path to move to where we want to be.
 There’s nothing more gratifying to me than to help clients define their objectives, set strategies and create road maps that yield business results.
 [Read more]

 What’s your point?
 You have about two seconds to capture your audience’s attention.
-Do your marketing materials or event goals do the job?
+Do your marketing strategies or event goals do the job?

 Philip T. Hauserman